-‘Teen Mom 2’s Adam Lind Dumped Due To Recent Meth Use
+‘Teen Mom 2’s’ Adam Lind Dumped Due To Recent Meth Use

 “He has a whole new group of friends who participate in illegal things.
 Stasia had enough,” they said.

-Adam Lind was ordered to take a drug test after the two mothers of his daughters, Aubree, 7, and Paislee, 3, grew suspicious of his behavior and thought he may be using drugs.
-Chelsea Houska, who stars on Teen Mom 2 teamed up with Taylor Huber, the mother of Lind’s younger daughter, to demand a drug test.
+Adam Lind was ordered to take a drug test after the two mothers of his daughters — Aubree, 7, and Paislee, 3 — grew suspicious of his behavior and thought he may be using drugs.
+Chelsea Houska, who stars on Teen Mom 2, teamed up with Taylor Huber, the mother of Lind’s younger daughter, to demand a drug test.

 Adam Lind tested dirty the first time he took the test, but it was blamed on an error.
 However, he was asked to retake it, and he tested positive for a list of drugs.

-Chelsea Houska, who is now happily married to Cole DeBoer and is finally well rid of Adam Lind, recently told Dr. Drew on a Teen Mom 2 reunion special that she had her suspicions of his drug use.
+Chelsea Houska, who is now happily married to Cole DeBoer and is finally rid of Adam Lind, recently told Dr. Drew on a Teen Mom 2 reunion special that she had her suspicions about his drug use.

 “He’s just an a**hole.
 I mean, I’ve heard a lot of things.
 I’ve heard drug use by multiple people which I would not be surprised [about].
 He just thinks he’s above everybody,” she said.